 The goal is to set boundaries for yourself and stick to them.
 If you are craving chocolate, have one small piece, but not the whole container.
 Keep healthy food around and you’ll have a much easier time keeping your goals.

 If you are struggling to prepare healthy simple meals you may want to consider a food planning service like The $5 Dollar Meal Plan.
 Meal planning services take so much of the work out of grocery shopping and save you time in the kitchen.
 I hate cooking and being on my feet at the end of my pregnancy was torture.
 I’m all for easy solutions.

 You can also opt for Meal Delivery.
 I haven’t used any meal delivery services myself, but have friends who swear by Blue Apron and Sunbasket (This link sends you to a page with a coupon for $35).
 These services actually provide all of the ingredients for your meals shipped in nice little freezer boxes.

 If you are completely overwhelmed with eating healthy while pregnant these are great options.

 Someday I’m going to convince my husband I need to “review” all of these services for this blog.
 I hate cooking and meal planning and need all the help I can get.

-However, exercising during pregnancy will make you feel so much better about yourself.
+However, exercising during pregnancy will make you look beautiful while pregnant.
 It is more than just the whole happy endorphins thing.

 When you exercise, you feel stronger, it helps tone and shapes your body, it gives you extra energy.
 There are so many health benefits of exercising.